 Life seemed to be as black and white as the TV.
 It's odd how I can remember the colors of life as they accompany the various memories I have of it.
 In summer, my memories are strong and vivid, breathing and full of life.
 In the winter they seem gray, tinged with browns and earth tones.
 The same holds true with remembering these old horror movies on TV.
 Their black and white have seeped into my recollections embracing every nuance of memory with a perpetual gray scale.
 And that's fine with me.

 Our living room was frilly and mom-like.
-I recall those old scratchy sofas with the intricate patterns.
-It was fun to sit on the floor and watch TV, even better with my brothers.
-How handy it was to have somebody to punch when the commercials came on.
-(I'm bragging falsely here.
-I was the youngest, and generally the primary victim of commercial break assaults).
-Even the TV's had such style, shielded in a nice wooden cabinet, and presenting themselves as something spectacular, like something that is meant to be admired, rather than merely operated.
+I recall those old scratchy sofas with the intricate patterns etched into them.
+I preferred to sit on the floor and watch TV to get closer to it.
+It was even better with my brothers-though I didn't like the fact that I'd often get punched when the commercials came on.
+(Being the youngest I was generally the primary victim of commercial break assaults).
+Aside from that, the TV's had such style, grand and stately, shielded in a nice wooden and presenting themselves as something spectacular.
+They were something that was meant to be admired rather than merely operated.

 American International Pictures

 Some of my best friends were the old monster movies that circulated in syndication in the 60's.
 They were dependable friends, and you could count on them to visit at least twice a year.
 Some of the more memorable works like "Attack of the Giant Leeches", "Attack of the Crab Monsters", "The Killer Shrews", Teenagers From Outer Space", and "Horrors of the Black Museum" were pure classics.
 You can't argue brilliant scientific dialogue such as the following: "surface readings are above minimum requirements".